Create Your First Policy

 This tutorial shows a safe first policy workflow:

-- create a named hostname-aware policy through the management API
+- create a hostname-aware singleton policy through the management API

 auditmode so traffic still flows while you verify the intent - confirm that DNS policy and runtime state look correct